 Hanumantiya also hosts Jal Mahotsav – India’s only and largest water carnival which is attended by a lot of art enthusiasts, adventure seekers, and holidaymakers every year.

 10. Bhopal (194 km) from Indore

 Bhopal, the capital of Madhya Pradesh, intrigues tourists with its rich history and architectural beauty.
-There are several museums, shrines, and historical palaces in the city that tell the tales of a bygone era.
+There are several museums, shrines, and historical places in the city that tell the tales of a bygone era.

 When you are planning a weekend stay in Bhopal, don’t forget to visit Bhojtal – earlier known as ‘Upper Lake’ – India’s oldest manmade lake.
 You can take a boat ride here, go for a walk, enjoy a lakeside picnic or just sit and watch the sunset.
 There are many attractions in the vicinity of the lake like Bhojpur Temple and Van Vihar National Park to explore.

 There is so much to explore and experience around Indore that you might long for an escape almost every weekend.
 So, what are you waiting for?
 Choose a destination, take out your car, and set out for a fun weekend with your loved ones.

 Want to beat the heat this summer?
 Plan a trip to one of the popular hill stations near Indore.